Trustlink-Labs/.github/profile/README.md

 TrustLink Labs develops protocols, SDKs, Solana programs, research papers, and reference applications.
 TrustLink Pay is the application experience; TSN is the network beneath it.

+> AI-assisted blockchain infrastructure research and
+> engineering lab building open protocols for identity-first,
+> privacy-aware digital payments.

+Our mission is:

+> Build the protocol stack that makes stablecoin payments as intuitive
+> as modern banking while preserving user ownership, privacy, and open
+> blockchain principles.

 ## The current architecture

 ```mermaid